Everyone aged five and over with Covid-19 symptoms can get tested, Hancock says

 “These are not being picked up by the NHS.
 This country is missing them all and not only underestimating cases, but also putting people at risk and continuing the epidemic.”

-Speaking after the change, Prof Spector said his team believe close to half of people who go on to test positive for Covid-19 never develop a fever or a cough.
+Speaking after the change, Prof Spector said his team believe close to half of people who go on to test positive for Covid-19 never develop a fever or a cough and more symptoms should be added.

-“Public Health England finally adding anosmia (the loss of taste and smell) to its official list of symptoms is a step in the right direction but we feel more symptoms should be added,” he said.

 It comes as:

-– A decision on whether schools will return next month is likely to be made this week, Downing Street hinted

-– Coronavirus outbreaks have been reported in almost four in 10 care homes in England, according to Number 10
+– Coronavirus outbreaks have been reported in almost four in 10 care homes in England, according to Number 10, as the UK death toll passed 41,500.

-– Plans to impose a 14-day quarantine on international travellers arriving in the UK will be reviewed every three weeks, Downing Street said
+– Outdoor gatherings of up to six people who do not share a household were given the go-ahead in Northern Ireland in a significant scaling back of coronavirus restrictions, including drive-through cinemas, concerts and religious worship.

 ENT UK, the professional membership body representing ear, nose and throat surgery in the UK, said it had first warned that loss of smell and taste were symptoms of coronavirus eight weeks ago, saying it had shared those details with PHE.